yasserhaleem250/real-world-app/README.md

 # real-world-app
-build the app and run the image in the container
+build the app and run the image in the container by using docker